abcdvd/snake-game-reinforcement-learning/README.md

     | **20** | 22.15 | 21.55 | 22.25 | 22.53 | 19.75 | 22.63 | 18.88 | 22.55 | 22.29 | 19.84 | 23.05 |

-    I change the value of reward ,but it didn't change anything.
+    I change the value of reward ,but it didn't make meanignful difference.

++ Adding more data of condition to Snake

+  The main problem of snake is that it keeps locking itself.
+To alert this danger to snake additional imformation must be needed.

+  + Location of last tail

 # Reference
 I watch the YouTube Video "https://youtube.com/playlist?list=PLqnslRFeH2UrDh7vUmJ60YrmWd64mTTKV" and his Github code "https://github.com/python-engineer/snake-ai-pytorch"